openlegend/core-rules/core/SRD.md

 **Special:** When you successfully invoke this bane, at the end of its duration, you can make a Prescience roll to attempt to persist the bane.
 If successful, the bane persists without requiring the invocation time to be repeated.
 However, you must retest your new roll against the Resolve scores of those in the targeted area to determine whether or not they can sense your presence.

-You can attempt to scry the same target any number of times, but if your action roll fails, that target becomes immune to your scrying for 24 hours.
+You can attempt to spy the same target any number of times, but if your action roll fails, that target becomes immune to your spying for 24 hours.

 ## Sickened